justinjoco/python-tutorial/docs/index.md

 As an FYI, CPython is Python's most widely used implementation.
 ## Why use Python?
-- It's very easy to learn;, to read, and to write programs
+- It's very easy to learn, to read, and to write programs
 - It supports multiple programming paradigms: concurrency, functional, generic, OOP, structural, etc.
 - It can be used as a scripting language
 - There are many libraries (especially in scientific computing) and community support